 To request for thesis/dissertation proposal and defense schedule at this time (due to no face to face classes), please register here.

 The Institute holistically prepares its students to meet the challenges and needs of the society.
 Learning is not only confined inside the four corners of the classroom; the Institute ensures that students experience an authentic learning experience by having field works in higher Biology courses, as well as giving the students the freedom to conduct their own research and experiments in their thesis work.

 Step 1.
 Upon completion of all course work, the student may enroll in the first 3 units of the M.S. thesis course (Bio 300 – 3 units) OR the first 3 units of the Ph.D. thesis course (Bio 400 – 3 units)

 Step 2.
-Student requests for approval of thesis/dissertation topic and submits the following to the admin office: (a) Cover letter with the thesis title, date of proposal defense, and name of adviser (including co-adviser who is outside of IB, if any) addressed to the IB Director AND (b) one (1) page capsule proposal.
-The admin office will have the graduate committee approve the student’s thesis/dissertation title, adviser (including co-adviser), and capsule thesis proposal.
-Graduate committee will also recommend one (1) reader for MS students AND two (2) readers for PhD Students (unless he/she already has a co-adviser).
+Student requests for approval of thesis/dissertation topic and submits the following to the admin office: (a) Cover letter with the thesis title, date of proposal defense, name of adviser (including co-adviser who is outside of IB, if any), and name of readers (one reader for MS students AND two readers for PhD Students, unless he/she already has a co-adviser) addressed to the IB Director AND (b) one (1) page capsule proposal.
+The admin office will have the graduate committee approve the student’s thesis/dissertation title, adviser (including co-adviser) and readers, and capsule thesis proposal.
 (This may take ~2-3 days)